Bathalapalli-SaiRangaPavan/Project1-NodeJs-CI-CD/README.md

 This repository contains a project where I’ve managed to create a Build & Deployment for a Node.js app.

 - Step 1 - Create an instance named Jenkins-Server and login to the server.
 Make sure you open port 8080.
 Install git, install Java, and Jenkins in /opt, and access Jenkins GUI.
 - Step 2 - Create an instance named Build-Server and login to the server.
-Install git, install Java, npm, docker, eksctl in /opt on build-server.
+Install git, install Java, npm, docker, eksctl in /opt on build-server
+- Step 3 - Master - Slave Configuration
+- Step 4 - Jfrog Account creation.
+Generate a token in Jfrog and configure the token in Jenkins GUI
+- Step 5 - Install the nodejs plugin, artifactory plugin, Docker pipeline plugin in Jenkins GUI
+- Step 6 - Configure nodejs in Global tool Configuration

 ## Step 1 - Create an instance named Jenkins-Server and login to the server.
 Make sure you open port 8080.
 Install git, install Java, and Jenkins in /opt, and access Jenkins GUI.